Anvil/bash-argsparse/README.md

 require some other (like host and getent) but you do not have to use those type.

-Argsparse uses a lot of bash built-in commands (printf, [[, [, read) and internal features such as arrays, associative arrays, globbing.
+Argsparse uses a lot of bash built-in commands (printf, [, read, ...)  and internal features such as arrays, associative arrays, globbing.

 The 'extglob' shell option is automatically enabled when loading the argsparse library.

-The code has been tested on bash 4.1 and 4.2.
+The code has been tested on bash 4.1 and 4.2 and is definitely not POSIX-compliant.

 Content
 -------